-- (a) A Certificate of Need will be required prior to the establishment of a new hospital, replacement of an existing hospital, or expansion of an existing hospital. - (b) The provisions in these Rules do not apply to the following situations: - 1. bed replacements in existing hospital facilities which do not require a capital or equipment expenditure over the applicable dollar threshold; or - 2. changing the physical location of existing beds within an existing facility regardless of cost; provided, however, that any project in excess of the applicable capital expenditure or equipment dollar threshold must be reviewed in accordance with the review considerations set forth in Ga.
+- (a) A Certificate of Need will be required prior to the establishment of a new hospital, replacement of an existing hospital, or expansion of an existing hospital. - (b) The provisions in these Rules do not apply to the following situations: - 1. bed replacements in existing hospital facilities which do expenditure over the applicable dollar threshold; or - 2. changing the physical location of existing beds within an existing facility regardless of cost; provided, howe applicable capital expenditure or equipment dollar threshol review considerations set forth in Ga.
 Comp.
 R. & Regs. r.
-111-2-2.09; or - 3. projects that are otherwise exempt from review pursuant to O.C.G.A. § 31-6-47(a)(15) and GA.
+1: - 3. projects that are otherwise exempt from review pursu - (c) An existing hospital seeking an expansion to be used for new institutional health services, including perinatal services, rehabilitation services, or psychiatric and substance abuse services, must meet the applicable service-specific Rules found in this Chapter and, as a threshold matter, meet the need standards set forth in Ga.
 Comp.
 R. & Regs. r.
-111-2-2-03. - (c) An existing hospital seeking an expansion to be used for new institutional health services, including perinatal services, or rehabilitation services, or psychiatric and substance abuse services, must meet the applicable service-specific Rules found in this Chapter chapter and, as a threshold matter, meet the need standards set forth in Ga.
+111-2-2-.20 (3)(b)(3) but shall not be required to meet the other requirements in Ga.
 Comp.
 R. & Regs. r.
-111-2-2-.20(3)(b)(3) but shall not be required to meet the other requirements in Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.20. - (d)A hospital that has been approved through the Certificate of Need process to use a certain number of short-stay hospital beds for long-term acute care ("LTAC") beds shall have such LTAC beds removed from the official inventory of available short-stay beds once the LTAC is certified by Medicare; provided, however, that such beds will revert to the hospital's official inventory of available short-stay beds at any point that the LTAC ceases operation or is no longer certified by Medicare.
+111-2-2-.20. - (d) A hospital that has been approved through the Certificate of Need process to use a certain number of short-stay hospital beds for long-term acute care ("LTAC") beds shall have such LTAC beds removed from the official inventory of available short-stay beds once the LTAC is certified by Medicare; provided, however, that such beds will revert to the hospital's official inventory of available short-stay beds at any point that the LTAC ceases operation or is no longer certified by Medicare.
 An application to use existing short-stay hospital beds for LTAC beds shall not be subject to the guidelines in Ga.
 Comp.
 R. & Regs. r.
 111-2-2-.20.